camillethuyentruong/protocols/sporemat.md

 Spore mats have few morphological characters and species identification relies mostly on DNA.
 Luckily they are very easy to sequences!

 To extract DNA from spore mats:
- - Sterilize a razor blade with flame and/or an alcohol wipe, and carefully scrap the surface of the spore mat.
+ - Sterilize a razor blade with a flame and/or an alcohol wipe, and carefully scrape the surface of the spore mat, avoiding any soil or debris from other organisms.
- - Store the powdery material in an Eppendorf tube with DNA buffer, such as CTAB or Extract&Amp, and store at -20°C until DNA extraction
+ - Store the powdery material in an Eppendorf tube with a DNA buffer (such as CTAB), and store at -20°C until DNA extraction

-> It is easier to sample DNA from fresh material, but dried spore mats will work if stored properly (holding together).
+> It is easier to sample DNA from fresh material, but dried spore mats will work if stored properly (holding the soil and mycelium together so that dirt doesn't mix with the hyphae).

  ## Further reading